bwplotka/bingo/README.md

 List enumerates all or one binary that are/is currently pinned in this project.
 It will print exact path, version and immutable output.

   -moddir string
-    	Directory where separate modules for each binary ismaintained.
+    	Directory where separate modules for each binary is maintained.
 If does not exists, bingo list will fail. (default ".bingo")
   -v	Print more'

   version

 Prints bingo version.
 ```

 ## Examples: